whu-asurams/tracing_WordPress_php_files/README.md

 - The file "pseudocompiler.php" is created for the usage inside the wordpress system.
 - The file "pcompilerOutput.txt" is the log file of the trace results.
+- the folder "whu_system" is intended to replace the wordpress, which includes the minimum of so many php files in wordpress.
+However, it is not quite completed yet.

 ## There are two classes